parvezs27/Tableau_Sales_Dashboards/README.md

 ## Containers

 Layout containers may be the ultimate love-hate relationship within Tableau.
 Whilst containers are great for several uses like providing structure to your dashboard, assisting with alignment of elements, dynamic resizing and creation of re-usable layouts, they can also be a pain to work with.
-However, if you use them correctly they will serve you well.

-For our task, we will utilise containers in a manner that minimises mess and the potential for the dashboard to break.
-The very first primary vertical container, which will hold all subsequent containers, will be floated, the coordinates will be set to 0,0 and the size will be set to the size of the dashboard which is 1200 x 800.
-By floating the first container which holds all subsequent containers, we will keep nested tiled containers from automatically appearing in the item hierarchy.
-Tiled containers add extra layers into the item hierarchy which makes it hard to track your containers and makes your item hierarchy confusing to read.
-This is not ideal for yourself, nor for other users that may need to view the item hierarchy.
-To keep the item hierarchy neat, we will also label all our containers so we know which container holds which elements and is for which purpose.
-Additionally, blank objects will be used as placeholders in our containers to asisst with inputting our elements into the correct container/correct position in the container.
-These blank objects become increasingly important when you've got multiple containers around each other and it becomes trickier to drag and drop elements in the correct position.
+For our task, we will utilise containers in a way that minimises mess and reduces the risk of the dashboard breaking.
+The primary vertical container, which will hold all subsequent containers, will be floated, with its coordinates set to 0,0 and its size configured to match the dashboard dimensions of 1200 x 800.
+By floating this primary container, we prevent nested tiled containers from automatically appearing in the item hierarchy.
+Tiled containers add unnecessary layers to the item hierarchy, making it difficult to track and understand, which is not ideal for you or other users who may need to view the item hierarchy.

+To maintain a clean item hierarchy, we will label all containers clearly, indicating which elements they hold.
+Additionally, we will use blank objects as placeholders within our containers to assist with positioning elements correctly.
+These blank objects are especially important when working with multiple containers around each other, as they assist in the accurate placement of elements.

-Below is our item hierarchy which looks clean, with clearly labelled containers without extra unnecessary layers.
-If we had used tiled containers, there would be several "tiled" layers in the item hierarchy.
+Below is our item hierarchy, which appears clean and clearly labeled, without any unnecessary layers.
+If we had used tiled containers, the item hierarchy would have included multiple 'tiled' layers, complicating the structure.

 ![image](https://github.com/user-attachments/assets/1f57a467-8359-4251-b97b-120ef7abbe90)